For Children of Laid-Off Workers, A Way to Deal with Questions, Anger

-Like thousands of households touched by the recession, the family had to deal with not only the loss of a paycheck but with the emotions of children who don’t understand why Mommy or Daddy doesn’t have a job any more.
+Like thousands of other households touched by the recession, the Guldens had to deal not only with the loss of a steady paycheck but with the emotions of children who don’t understand why Mommy or Daddy doesn’t have a job any more.

-Unlike most, though, the Guldens found help - a book that elicits answers to basic questions that unemployed adults might not think to ask their children.
+Unlike most, though, the Guldens found help - in the form of a book that presents basic questions that adults who have lost a job might not think to ask their children.

-″When a Parent Loses a Job,″ published by the non-profit National Childhood Grief Institute, based in this Minneapolis suburb, was designed to help children cope with a parent’s job loss.
+″When a Parent Loses a Job,″ published by the not-for-profit National Childhood Grief Institute, based in this Minneapolis suburb, was designed to help children cope with the range of emotions associated with a parent’s job loss.
 It’s an issue that the book’s author and an independent expert agreed has been largely overlooked.

-″There is a ripple effect through the family of job loss,″ said Ronald Nathan, an associate psychology professor at Albany Medical College in New York, who has studied job-loss stress.
+Job loss produces a ripple effect through the family, said Ronald Nathan, an associate psychology professor at the Albany Medical College in Albany, N.Y. who has studied job-loss stress.

-″It is a time for a family to pull together and to help parents to accept some of the grief by sharing it.
-Particularly teens need to maintain a sense of hope and learn how to persist.
+″It is a time for a family to pull together and to help parents to accept some of the grief by sharing it,″ Nathan said. ″Particularly, teens need to maintain a sense of hope and learn how to persist.
 It’s very helpful to watch parents deal with life’s blows.″

-Helping children deal with those same blows was a logical step for the Children’s Grief Institute and its executive director, Denise McNaught, a 40- year-old former nurse who worked with cancer-stricken children.
+Helping children deal with those same blows was a logical step for the Children’s Grief Institute and its executive director, Denise McNaught, 40, a former nurse who worked with cancer-stricken children.

-The institute grew out of divorce support groups at McNaught’s church.
-Launched in 1988, it is a mental health clinic with eight employees offering individual therapy and community education and producing publications.
+The institute grew out of divorce support groups for adults and children at McNaught’s church.
+The institute, launched in 1988, is a mental health clinic with eight employees offering individual therapy, producing publications and providing community education.